SAFE HARBOR

 Current Access: Open.
 Seasonal Raptor Closures effect Cemetery Wall at Safe Harbor North

-Additional Information: Safe Harbor is an area in Lancaster County that was originally climbed in the 70’s and 80’s and is now divided into two distinctive locations: Safe Harbor South & Safe Harbor North.
-Access has historically been contentious and restricted, with both townships only recently opening the crags to the public after years of closure.
+Additional Information: Safe Harbor is an area in Manor and Conestoga Townships in Lancaster County.
+Originally climbed in the 70’s and 80’s, access was contentious and restricted for years before both presiding townships opened the crags to the public about a decade ago.
 It is a collection of primarily single pitch sport crags known for a thin, crimpy style on slightly slabby walls, with the bulk of the routes falling in the 5.9-5.12 range.
 There are a few more difficult lines as well as some traditional routes and multi-pitch sport and/or trad routes.
-A comprehensive, full color, tirelessly researched, Pulitzer Prize worthy guidebook to both Safe Harbor North and South is available for purchase on this site, with a regularly updated companion app available through GunksApps.
+A comprehensive, full color, tirelessly researched, Pulitzer Prize worthy guidebook to both Safe Harbor North and South is available for purchase at local gyms or by contacting Seth (email above), with a regularly updated companion app available through GunksApps.
 Full approach/parking/route information can also be found on Mountain Project here.

 Eric Horst on Wonderama, not long after his first ascent (25 years ago).